Good news! It’s entirely possible to own a chicken franchise and get a 1400% return on your money. How? Keep reading. This isn’t fake.

-I never said getting a 1400+% return on your franchise business investment was going to be easy.
+I never said getting a 1400+% return on your chicken franchise restaurant investment was going to be easy.
 And in the case of Chick fil A, the work is hard and the hours are long.

 Regardless, managing a fast-paced pretty much always busy fast-food franchise is stressful.
 There’s lots to do.
+And you’ll get hot standing over a fried chicken fryer.
 But the rewards?

 Considering the fact that the Chick fil A franchise fee is only $10,000, and you’re almost guaranteed to make over $100,000 a year as a Chick fil A operator, the rewards are pretty darn good.

 And speaking of “owning” something, check this out.